top of page

 Safeguarding covers many topics such as recruitment of staff, first aid, risk assessments, children’s health and behaviours and child/adult ratios.
 It also covers child protection and spotting signs of abuse.

-There are four main types of abuse to be aware of but wider child protection concerns can include radicalisation and FGM.
+There are five main types of abuse to be aware of but wider child protection concerns can include radicalisation and FGM.

 If you are worried about a child, or want more information, you can click the links below to find out how to keep children safe.